aptrocode/Event-NFC-Reader/README.md

 ```

 > [!NOTE]
-> Make sure you run the command in the /frontend directory:
+> Make sure you run the command in the `/frontend` directory

 ---